June Campbell's Favourite Recipes

 - Cooking Lentils

-Ratio is one cup lentils to 1 1/2 cups of water.
+Ratio is one cup lentils to 2 cups of water.
 Add to boiling water.
+Simmer, uncovered adding water if needed.
 Start testing after twenty minutes.
 Avoid letting them turn to mush.
 Cook different kinds of lentils separately as all have different cooking times.
+Red lentils turn to mush so use in soup only.

 - Cooking Quinoa